rgripper/webcomponent-esbuild/post.md

 </html>
 ```

 > If you use `create-react-app`, you can just put the code from `EvilPlanElement.jsx` in your `src/index.jsx` file.
-Then type your custom element within `<body>` same as in the example above.
-Webpack will insert script tag for you _on the flight_.
+Then type your custom element within `<body>` is the same as in the example above.
+Webpack will insert a script tag for you _on the flight_.

-This works alright, but there must be a lot of corner cases, right?
+This worked alright, but there must be a lot of corner cases, right?
 Not really, at least not in production.
 Web components are supported in [all major browsers](https://caniuse.com/custom-elementsv1) except IE and Edge 16-18 (before Edge migrated to use Chromium under the hood) (TODO: just put icons with versions).
-If you’re really anxious, you can use this [polyfill](https://github.com/webcomponents/polyfills)
+If you have to support legacy browsers, use this [polyfill](https://github.com/webcomponents/polyfills)

 ### Passing data (attributes and properties)

-One annoying bit in that in HTML elements not every property corresponds to an attribute, and watching data changes on both is two different stories.
+One annoying bit in that in HTML elements not every property corresponds to an attribute with the same name, so listening to changes of both is two different stories.

 CODE EXAMPLE (index.jsx - accepting text through a value attribute)